Windy City Bulls 2023-2024 Preview

 Evan Gilyard

 Evan Gilyard is a 5’10’’ scorer who last played in the Czech pro league last season.
 The 25-year-old is a Chicago native who scored 17 points per game in his senior year with UMKC.
-He’ll be accompanied in the backcourt by Quenton Jackson, a 6 foot 5-inch alum of Texas A&M who netted 6.2 points per game in 9 contests as a member of the Washington Wizards last season.
+He’ll be accompanied in the backcourt by Quenton Jackson, a 6-foot 5-inch alum of Texas A&M who netted 6.2 points per game in 9 contests as a member of the Washington Wizards last season.
 The remaining roster spots belong to a pair of 23-year-olds in Isaih Moore and Kahlil Whitney.
 Moore was a standout at Fresno State last year, whose 6’10’’ frame is sure to make an impact on both ends of the floor.
 Whitney is another Chicago native entering his 4th season in the G League.
 He had the chance to play in the 2019 McDonald’s All-American game.

 The 2023-24 Windy City Bulls schedule kicks off their season tomorrow, paying a visit to the Iowa Wolves.
 The tip-off is at 8 PM EST. Be sure to stay tuned to BSP for updates on the Windy City Bulls and the entire Bulls organization!